holepunchto/hypercore/README.md

 #### `feed.on('upload', index, data)`

-Emitted when a data block has been uploaded.
+Emitted when a data block is going to be uploaded.

 #### `feed.on('append')`